katsumiok/pyaskit/README.md

 - Problem Solving: resolving mathematical problems.
 - Code Generation: creating new codes, and more.

 *AskIt* operates through the [OpenAI API](https://beta.openai.com/) for backend LLM functions.
 Besides Python, *AskIt* has also been implemented in TypeScript.
-You can access the TypeScript version, `ts-askit`, [here].
+You can access the TypeScript version, [ts-askit](https://katsumiok.github.io/ts-askit/).

 ## Key Features